Currently Browsing:Benson Henry Institute for Mind Body Medicine

 For more information, please call: 617-643-3997

 What is panic disorder?If you have repeated, and unexpected panic attacks, you may have panic disorder.
 Panic disorder causes bouts of overwhelming fear when there is no specific cause for the fear.
-In between panic attacks, you may worry greatly about when and where the next one may occur.
+In between panic attacks, you may worry greatly about when and where the next one may happen.
 It can even keep you from leaving your home.

 What causes panic disorder?